ctfrancia/abb/README.md

 4. Add errorhandling middleware
 5. Add db in leiu of a json mock
 6. Add better checking in controller for if nothing is returned
+7. Make front end not look awful
+8. Send back more effective object for more effective front end rendering

 ### Comments
 1. This challenge was difficult because it's difficult to convert a front end test to a full stack when there is no clear plan or direction as to what the desired outcome is.